 Dates: Dates available every February and July

-Eligibility: Native English speakers with BA degrees and TEFL certification
+Eligibility: Native English speakers with Bachelor degree and TEFL certification

 - Becoming a valued member of a school and immersing yourself in the daily life of a very different culture

 - Using creativity to engage and teach your pupils, and becoming respected by them

 - Learning Mandarin, the world’s fastest growing language, as you practice it in your day-to-day life

 - Boosting your resume/CV with international work experience